 Global business managers possess a great deal of responsibility within their organization.
 Large multinational corporations are essentially required to abide by several countries' governmental regulations.
 The concern of the global business manager is to ensure that the company works within the guidelines of each country it exists in to promote business and products according to legal, ethical and jurisdictive limitations.
 In addition, a manager is expected to maintain efficient operations within their functional capacity, whether it be accounting or political relations.

 Employment Outlook and Salary Info

-Between 2012 and 2022, the number of employed general and operations managers was expected to increase 11%, reports the U.S. Bureau of Labor Statistics (BLS).
-This is a below-average rate, and limited job opportunities during this time may be due to corporate mergers and competition for a small number of positions.
-General and operations managers earned a median of $97,270 as of May 2014, according to the BLS.
+Between 2014 and 2024, the number of employed general and operations managers was expected to increase 6%, reports the U.S. Bureau of Labor Statistics (BLS).
+This is an average rate, and limited job opportunities during this time may be due to corporate mergers and competition for a small number of positions.
+General and operations managers earned a median of $97,730 as of May 2015, according to the BLS.

 Education Requirements for a Global Business Manager

 While the formal education required for this position can vary significantly, global business managers are typically expected to possess degrees from accredited universities in their field of chosen specialty.
 Bachelor's degree programs in a business administration, international business or a multidisciplinary liberal arts major typically offer fundamental academic and introductory professional experience in the business realm.